MarionBaussart/holbertonschool-machine_learning/pipeline/databases/README.md

 - You can use only one ``SELECT`` statement
 - The database name will be passed as an argument of the ``mysql`` command

+## 13. We are all unique!
+Write a SQL script that creates a table users following these requirements:

+With these attributes:
+id, integer, never null, auto increment and primary key email, string (255 characters), never null and unique name, string (255 characters)
+If the table already exists, your script should not fail Your script can be executed on any database

 # Versions
 Python 3.9